Definition of Notes to Financial Statements

 The notes to the financial statements are a required, integral part of a company's external financial statements.
-They are necessary because not all relevant financial information can be communicated through the amounts shown (or not shown) on the face of the financial statements.
-The notes are also referred to footnote disclosures.
+They are required since not all relevant financial information can be communicated through the amounts shown (or not shown) on the face of the financial statements.
+The notes are also referred to as footnote disclosures.

 The first note to the financial statements is usually a summary of the company's significant accounting policies for the use of estimates, revenue recognition, inventories, property and equipment, goodwill and other intangible assets, fair value measurement, discontinued operations, foreign currency translation, recently issued accounting pronouncements, and others.